Geisha in Japan - How to Meet a Real Geisha

 A different, more immersive experience, is to try on the geisha make-up and clothes yourself.
 You will be dressed as a maiko or a geisha.
 They will do your hair, put on the complex make-up, and let you wear a beautiful kimono.
 When you are ready, there will be a photoshoot with a professional photographer, and you will also have the chance to walk around the city in your dress.

-The experience lasts for 2 hours and it can be arranged for up to 4 persons.
+The experience lasts for 2 hours and it can be arranged for up to 4 people.
 There is also a shop, selling every product you need to recreate this amazing look back at home.

 Explore geisha culture with Asia Highlights